 - The technical portion of the meeting will involve the presentation of findings, conclusions, and recommended next steps (if any) for the Agreement.
-The CAM will determine the appropriate meeting participants. - The administrative portion of the meeting will involve a discussion with the CAM of the following Agreement closeout items: - Disposition of any procured equipment. - The CEC's request for specific "generated" data (not already provided in Agreement products). - Need to document the Recipient's disclosure of "subject inventions" developed under the Agreement. - "Surviving" Agreement provisions such as repayment provisions and confidential products. - Final invoicing and release of retention.

-- Prepare a Final Meeting Agreement Summary that documents any agreement made between the Recipient and Commission staff during the meeting. - Prepare a Schedule for Completing Agreement Closeout Activities. - Provide copies of All Final Products organized by the tasks in the Agreement.
+The CAM will determine the appropriate meeting participants. - The administrative portion of the meeting will involve a discussion with the CAM and the CAO of the following Agreement closeout items: - Disposition of any procured equipment. - The CEC's request for specific "generated" data (not already provided in Agreement products). - Need to document the Recipient's disclosure of "subject inventions" developed under the Agreement. - "Surviving" Agreement provisions such as repayment provisions and confidential products. - Final invoicing and release of retention. - Prepare a Final Meeting Agreement Summary that documents any agreement made between the Recipient and Commission staff during the meeting. - Prepare a Schedule for Completing Agreement Closeout Activities. - Provide copies of All Final Products on a USB memory stick, organized by the tasks in the Agreement.